Pinus heldreichii

 Munika, cherna mura [=Black pine: Bulgarian, Serbian], whitebark pine, Heldreich pine, Bosnian pine [English], Panzerkiefer [German], pin d'ecorce blanche [French], il pino loricato [Italian] (Janković 1986), robolo [Greek]; var. leucodermis called palebark pine (Biondi 1992) or Bosnian pine (Farjon 1984).

-Albania, Bosnia, Bulgaria, Greece, Macedonia and Serbia (Critchfield and Little 1966).
 Hardy to Zone 5 (cold hardiness limit between -28.8°C and -23.3°C) (Bannister and Neuner 2001).

 I have seen a photograph (University of Aberdeen 1999) of a huge tree on Mt.
 Pindos in Greece that probably measures at least 220 cm dbh.
 A tree in the Pirin National Park, called Baikusheva mura or Baikushev's pine (photo) is 24 m tall and 222 cm diameter.
+This tree is popularly described as 1300 years old, but I have seen no data supporting that age estimate, and the tree does not look particularly old.
+An age of 1300 years would, perhaps not coincidentally, make the tree exactly as old as the nation of Bulgaria.
 Photos posted on Facebook by Luigi Ceci (2019.04.30, Big Tree Seekers group) show a very large tree that he reports "On the 'Pollinello', at 1,900 meters above sea level, in the territory of Castrovillari (Cs), a large pine tree of 12 m in height and 6.04 m circumference resists."
 This corresponds to a DBH of 192 cm.

-The oldest known specimen is a tree of var. leucodermis that has been named Italus, growing in Pollino National Park in southern Italy (Piovesan et al. 2018).
+The oldest known specimen is a tree that has been named Italus, growing in Pollino National Park in southern Italy (Piovesan et al. 2018).
 This has been described as the "oldest dated tree of Europe."
 The authors use a combination of evidence from tree-ring cores and sampling of old root wood to demonstrate that this tree was, when sampled in 2017, at least 1229 years old; their method of using root wood to extend the age estimate is the most scientifically innovative aspect of their work.
 The authors speculate (and I don't disagree) that this species should be able to survive to ages of as much as 1,300 years, and this accounts for the accounts of a "1300-year-old pine" that subsequently appeared in popular media such as newspapers and Wikipedia.
 Many of the same researchers have a long history of study of this species; as early as 1989, a specimen of var. leucodermis aged 963 years (in 1989) was collected on Mt.
 Pollino (approx. 39°50' N, 16°15' E).
 The specimen was cored ca. 1 m above ground level; most of the record was verified by crossdating (Biondi 1992).

-Var. leucodermis is a popular ornamental, with several cultivars in use (Rushforth 1987).
+P. heldreichii is a popular ornamental, with several cultivars in use (Rushforth 1987).

 Named for its collector, von Heldreich, who found it in the mountains of northern Greece on July 31, 1851 (Christ 1863).